jgiang/blog/_posts/2015-07-05-recursion.md

 ---

 # What is a recursive function?

+WARNING: This post is a work in progress!
+It is still pretty convoluted.

 A recursive function is simply a function that calls itself.

 If you're not familiar with recursion yet, you have probably been solving your problems